-Table 5 shows that the incumbents' modal strategy choice in the SM treatments is the full information strategy (40 in state L and 60 in state H), and its frequency was larger in rounds 25 - 48 than in rounds 1 - 24.
-This suggests that as sessions progressed, the incumbents learned to play the full information strategies, with over 60% of the incumbents playing this strategy in incumbent chose for the two possible states), while Figure 3 shows the price pairs that two incumbents played at a given state (in the SP treatments the incumbents specified their choices only for the state that was realized but not for the other state). rounds 25 - 48.
+Table 5 shows that the incumbents' modal strategy choice in the SM treatments is the full information strategy (40 in state L and 60 in state H), and its frequency was larger in rounds 25-48 than in rounds 1-24.
+This suggests that as sessions progressed, the incumbents learned to play the full information strategies, with over 60% of the incumbents playing this strategy in rounds 25-48.
 The second most common strategy was 50 in state L and 60 in state H. The frequency of this strategy varied from 18.5% in Treatment ASYM14-SM to 22.9% in Treatment ASYM10-SM.
-Interestingly, this strategy is not an equilibrium strategy since pooling requires each incumbent to choose the same price in both states.
+Interestingly, this strategy is not an equilibrium strategy.
 The only other frequently played strategy was the pooling equilibrium strategy in which subjects played 60 in both states.
 Not surprisingly, this strategy was played more frequently in Treatment ASYM14-SM (which admits pooling equilibria) than in Treatment ASYM10-SM (which does not admit pooling equilibria).

 Next we turn to the entrants' behavior.
-Table 6 presents the entry rates associated with each distinct price pair in rounds 25 - 48 of Treatments ASYM10-SM and ASYM14-SM (we will discuss the reason for writing some entry rates in bold font shortly).
+Table 6 presents the entry rates associated with each distinct price pair in rounds 25-48 of Treatments ASYM10-SM and ASYM14-SM (we will discuss the reason for writing some entry rates in bold font shortly).
 The table shows that by and large, entrants chose to enter when the incumbents' prices were (40, 40), but chose to stay out when the incumbents' prices were (60, 60).